pyllyukko/user.js/README.md

 * Spoofing referers breaks visualisation of 3rd-party sites on the Lightbeam addon
 * Spoofing referers disables CSRF protection on some login pages not implementing origin-header/cookie+token based CSRF protection
 * Blocking 3rd-party cookies breaks a number of payment gateways
-* You can not view or inspect cookies when in private browsing: https://bugzilla.mozilla.org/show_bug.cgi?id=823941
-* When Javascript is enabled, Websites can detect use of Private Browsing mode
-* Private browsing breaks Kerberos authentication
-* Disables "Containers" functionality (see below)
-* Installing user.js will **remove your saved passwords** (https://github.com/pyllyukko/user.js/issues/27)
 * Clearing open windows on Firefox exit causes 2 windows to open when Firefox starts https://bugzilla.mozilla.org/show_bug.cgi?id=1334945
 * OCSP leaks your IP and domains you visit to the CA when OCSP Stapling is not available on visited host
 * OCSP is vulnerable to replay attacks when nonce is not configured on the OCSP responder